 - Calculate the difference in payment between the two loans ($1,703.37 – $1,610.46).

 The five-year monthly payment savings is $7,194.60.
-So if you spend $3,000 up front, you’ll save $4,194.60 over the first five years so in this example, I would suggest to a client to strongly consider the buydown rate option.
+So, if you spend $3,000 upfront, you’ll save $4,194.60 over the first five years.
+In this example, I would suggest that a client strongly consider the buydown rate option.

 Deciding if buying down the rate makes sense depends on how long you will keep the loan.
 If you are keeping the loan for less than five years (meaning you’ll refinance or move), then you probably want to make sure you make back the cost to buy down the rate in four to five years.

-If your plan is to keep the loan for longer than that, then make sure you recoup the cost to buy down the rate in an acceptable time frame.
-And be conservative in your timeframe; otherwise, you’ll be at greater risk to pay more for the loan than you need to.
+If you plan to keep the loan for longer than that, make sure you recoup the cost to buy down the rate in an acceptable time frame.
+Be conservative in your timeframe; otherwise, you’ll be at greater risk of paying more for the loan than you need to.
 Life changes, so you don’t want to risk paying fees and not seeing the benefit of paying that fee.

 Can You Buydown The Rate On A 15-Year Fixed Mortgage?

-This isn’t always the case, but usually, fixed-rate loan terms provide a “bigger bang for the buck” than Adjustable Rate buydowns.
-It’s just the way the market is structured, and buy-downs tend to favor fixed-rate terms.
+This isn’t always the case, but usually, fixed-rate loan terms provide a “bigger bang for the buck” than Adjustable-rate buydowns.
+It’s just how the market is structured, and buydowns tend to favor fixed-rate terms.

 Buydown options are available on both purchase and refinance loan options.
 It’s less common to see someone paying a one-point buy down on a purchase loan because, with a purchase loan, you have to come out of pocket for all your fees.